 Memory can be limited to 2GB or 4GB, which isn’t a lot by Windows laptop standards, even if it’s more than enough for most Chrome OS tasks.

 Currently, there are no Chromebooks with dedicated graphics chips, though some offer more capable onboard graphics than others.
-The Acer Chromebook 315 offers configurations with an AMD APU packing Radeon onboard graphics, but it’s still designed for accelerating web services more than it is for gaming.
+For example, Acer sells Chromebook 315 configurations with an AMD APU packing Radeon onboard graphics, but it’s still designed for accelerating web services more than it is for gaming.

 Gaming is not really a Chromebook thing, partly due to the limited storage and relatively weak specs.